javanotes/gdrive/README.md

 google credentials
 - The project does not have a mature UI, or rather any UI worth talking about.
 The runtime does, however, have a welcome controller to perform OAuth using google credentials
 - No access security/session management has been developed.
 So the navigation flow is strictly defined to make it work as expected
-- To access the api via a client like Postman, the auth token need to be set in the request header (can be found from the console log, post google authentication)
+- To access the api via a client like Postman, bearer token validation is not implemented.
+However, will need to do a OAuth first before sending requests

 The service layer interface defined is [DocView.java](https://github.com/javanotes/gdrive/blob/master/src/main/java/com/docview/DocView.java).
 This facade defines the operations that can be done using the google java api.